 Founder and Director of The St. John’s Cemetery Project

-Dr. Michaela Ann Cameron completed her PhD thesis, Stealing the Turtle’s Voice: A Dual History of Western and Algonquian-Iroquoian Soundways from Creation to Re-creation, in 2018 at the University of Sydney where she is also a research assistant, guest lecturer and tutor.
+Dr. Cameron completed her PhD thesis, Stealing the Turtle’s Voice: A Dual History of Western and Algonquian-Iroquoian Soundways from Creation to Re-creation, in 2018 at the University of Sydney where she is also a research assistant, guest lecturer and tutor.
 An ethnohistorian specialising in sensory history (sound and audition), her doctoral thesis explores how and why deeply ingrained acoustemological differences created cultural conflict between natives and newcomers both in and beyond the colonial period in the New World.
+Recently, she contributed a chapter, “Singing with Strangers in Early Seventeenth-Century New France,” to the edited collection, Daniela Hacke and Paul Musselwhite (eds.), Empire of the Senses: Sensory Practices of Colonialism in Early America, (Leiden, Netherlands: Brill, 2017), pp. 88–112.
 Read more about her American History research on Academia.

 - Developing the CONVICT PARRAMATTA walking tour for the Dictionary of Sydney Walks app (2015)

 - Writing 11 entries on Parramatta’s heritage for the Dictionary of Sydney

 - Promoting Parramatta’s lesser-known and well-known heritage items via Instagram, Facebook, Twitter, and blogging on “The Old Parramattan.”

 - Founding and directing the Female Factory Online as well as managing related social media accounts (Facebook, Instagram, and Twitter).

 - Founding and directing The St. John’s Cemetery Project as well as managing related social media accounts (Facebook, Instagram, and Twitter).